Edited By : Renée Deveney

 Possible Serious Ozempic Complications

-• Acute kidney injury: Another possible risk the drug’s label warns about is acute renal failure.
+• Kidney injury: Another possible risk the drug’s label warns about is kidney failure.
 Prescribing physicians should monitor their patients’ renal function carefully.

-• Diabetic retinopathy: Clinical trials of Ozempic show a risk of diabetes-related vision loss and possible blindness.
-Any patients who have a history of diabetic retinopathy require close monitoring if they choose to use Ozempic.
+• Diabetic retinopathy: Clinical trials of Ozempic show a risk of diabetes-related vision changes, including blurred vision.
+Any patients with a history of diabetic retinopathy require close monitoring if they use Ozempic.

-• Gallbladder disease: Product packaging warns that swelling of the gallbladder or gallstones are possible side effects of taking Ozempic.
+• Gallbladder disease: Product packaging warns that gallbladder issues (including gallstones) are possible side effects of taking Ozempic.

-• Gastroparesis: Some patients taking Ozempic report experiencing stomach paralysis, a serious condition that has no cure, though it is treatable.
+• Gastroparesis: Some patients taking Ozempic report experiencing stomach paralysis, a severe condition that has no cure, though it is treatable.

 • Thyroid cancer: Ozempic carries a boxed warning for the potential risk of developing thyroid cancer.
 A boxed warning is the FDA’s highest warning level related to a drug’s safety and alerts consumers to significant risks.